bkneis/lazyaws/README.md

 - Completely clickable TUI, no need to learn keyboard shortcuts if you don't want to
 - Single binary ~28mb that works across window, linux and mac 32/64bit
 - Doesn't require aws cli to be installed or use any porcelin command processing, entirely built using go aws sdk and uses your local authentication configured

+---

+If you find this useful, consider giving it a ⭐ — it helps others discover the project.

+---

 ## Keybindings